Nisarg1302/fashion/README.md

 # Installation

-  Use this link https://github.com/Nisarg1302/fashion clone and install TicTacToe.
+  Use this link https://github.com/Nisarg1302/fashion clone and install fashion.